 In 2012 he played in Marcus Miller's band featuring Angélique Kidjo.
 During Brussels Blues Festival, he played alongside a blues harmonica player Sugar Blue.
 He accepted an invitation to Klaus Doldinger's (Passport) band at the concert in Berlin.
 He played a Polish tour with Adam Holzman.
 In Global Sound Project he shared the stage with a French jazz bassist Hadrien Feraud and American drummer Poogie Bell.

-In the summer of 2015 he was a guest of a unique event – Guitar Summit in Cracow ICE Congress Center.
-He played alongside an American guitar master John Abercrombie.
-He sat in a jury in the International Jarosław Śmietana's Guitar Competition, together with Mike Stern, John Amercrombie, Ed Cherry and Wojciech Karolak.
+In the summer of 2017 he was a guest of a unique event – Guitar Summit in Cracow ICE Congress Center.
+He played alongside a guitar master Mike Stern.
+He sat in a jury in the International Jarosław Śmietana's Guitar Competition, together with Mike Stern, John Abercrombie, Ed Cherry and Wojciech Karolak.

 As the co-producer and composer of almost all material, he has been accompanying Dorota Miśkiewicz.
 Napiórkowski has taken part in countless projects and recordings of artists such as: Tomasz Stańko, Henryk Miśkiewicz, Ewa Bem, Wojciech Karolak, Krzysztof Ścierański, Janusz Muniak, Jan "Ptaszyn" Wróblewski, Tomasz Szukalski, Urszula Dudziak.